mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 of the world, plus interdiction satellites that monitor traffic in and out.
-Occasionally additional vessels sweep other parts of the system, but this is no more frequent than any other system and is probably part of the Navy’s routine internal security operation.
+Occasionally additional vessels sweep other parts of the system, but this is no more frequent than any other system and is probably part of the Navy's routine internal security operation.
 Official naval sources, as usual, refuse to comment.

 The guardship is usually a small vessel such as a Patrol Cruiser or